jhpyle/docassemble/_docs/groups.md

 {% endhighlight %}

 The keys of a dictionary are unique.
-Doing `feet['rabbit'] = 2` will add a new entry to the dictionary, whereas doing `feet['dog'] = 3` will change the existing entry for `dog`.
-The items in a dictionary are stored in no particular order; [Python] does not remember the order in which you add them.
+Doing `feet['rabbit'] = 2` will add a new entry to the above dictionary, whereas doing `feet['dog'] = 3` will change the existing entry for `dog`.
+The items in a dictionary are stored in no particular order; [Python] will not remember the order in which you add them.

 In **docassemble**, dictionaries are objects of type [`DADict`], which behave much like [Python dict]s.

 ## <a name="set"></a>Set

-A **set** is a **group of unique elements with no order**.
-There is no index or key that allows you to refer to a particular entry; an element is either in the set or is not.
+A **set** is a **group of unique items with no order**.
+There is no index or key that allows you to refer to a particular item; an item is either in the set or is not.
 In Python, a set can be defined with a statement like `colors = set(['blue', 'red'])`.
-Adding a new element to the set is called "adding," not "appending."
+Adding a new item to the set is called "adding," not "appending."
 E.g., `colors.add('green')`.
-If you add an element to a set when the element is already in the set, this will have no effect on the set.
+If you add an item to a set when the item is already in the set, this will have no effect on the set.

 {% highlight python %}
 >>> colors = set(['blue', 'red'])
+>>> colors
+set(['blue', 'green', 'red'])
->>> colors.add('green')
+>>> colors.add('blue')
 >>> colors
 set(['blue', 'green', 'red'])
 >>> colors.remove('red')